jnozzi/cocoadev.com/SiteContent/General/HillegassCocoaBookFirstVsSecondEd.markdown

 Here's an example of what I mean:

-On page 134 of the first edition, Hillegass spends a page discussing <code>- (void) encodeConditionalObject: (id) object</code>, a topic essentially useless to the beginner, who could much better benefit from an overview of how Cocoa's object-oriented idioms all tend to reflect the same underlying approach.
+On page 134 of the first edition, Hillegass spends a page discussing     - (void) encodeConditionalObject: (id) object, a topic essentially useless to the beginner, who could much better benefit from an overview of how Cocoa's object-oriented idioms all tend to reflect the same underlying approach.

-Given that pp.61 - 64 contain a mainly-pointless introduction to [[NSCalendarDate]], Hillegass has already wasted five or six pages that ultimately deprive the student of some key expertise.
+Given that pp.61 - 64 contain a mainly-pointless introduction to General/NSCalendarDate, Hillegass has already wasted five or six pages that ultimately deprive the student of some key expertise.
 This isn't mere catering to the LCD:  The book contains other examples of this kind of wool-gathering.
 Did the book's reviewers suggest he try harder?
 No one will ever know.
 Did anyone even review it?

-The second edition eliminates the essentially useless repetition of interface design at the beginning of the [[RaiseMan]] example in
+The second edition eliminates the essentially useless repetition of interface design at the beginning of the General/RaiseMan example in
 Chapter 4 (some 20 pages) in order to make room for the Xcode-centric material like Bindings.
 But you get the idea.

 My comments about old boots and marlins stand.
 Why give the reader something he can REALLY use?